espace/redmine_import_from_csv/README.md

     git clone git://github.com/espace/redmine_import_from_csv.git
   ```

+##License
+Redmine_import_from_CSV is provided under the MIT License.

 ##Credits
-redmine_import_from_CSV is a redmine plugin by eSpace  http://www.espace.com.eg/.
+Redmine_import_from_CSV is a redmine plugin developed by eSpace  http://www.espace.com.eg/.